pydata/xarray/doc/user-guide/plotting.rst

 It borrows an API and code from `Seaborn's FacetGrid
 <http://seaborn.pydata.org/tutorial/axis_grids.html>`_.
-The structure is contained within the ``axes`` and ``name_dicts`` attributes, both 2d Numpy object arrays.
+The structure is contained within the ``axes`` and ``name_dicts`` attributes, both 2d NumPy object arrays.

 .. ipython:: python